mohangk/goodroot.ca/content/post/2018-07-29-twice-dead.md

 A personality is what we show to the world.
 It is us, our self: me, I. The personality, the self, is our story of who we believe ourselves to be.
 How are our personalities created?
 Through experiences, through time.

 The beautiful machine of gray matter within our skull computes this self-narrative with impressive consistency.
-At all times it creates presence, an abiding belief that you are you, a living thing, whole, attached, here, relevant, and alive.
+It creates your presence, the abiding belief that you are you, a living thing, whole, attached, here, relevant, and alive.
 It is vast and powerful, yet not immune to failure.
 In the shower that day, for _me_,  the system crashed.

 In an instant, there was no character.
 There was no self.
 No personality.
 No I.  A recursive mess of madness; self-references, referencing self-references which lack definition.
 The primitive gears in my mind remained alert: panic, horror, flight.
 Something is wrong.
 The system is offline.
 I sat on the floor of the shower, water pelting my head.